Finding your IBS trigger foods can be a long and complicated process.

 It is not always easy to find substitute products, but essential for your long-term health.
 This takes time but it is worth the effort.

-I drink mineral water that is naturally rich in calcium and magnesium as I cannot digest food supplements.
+Drink mineral water that is naturally rich in calcium and magnesium.

-I try to have yogurt as one dessert per day (2 gets too boring for me).
+Try to have yogurt as one dessert per day.

-I eat steamed broccoli quite often, because it contains calcium and I digest it well (despite it being on the FODMAPS hit list)
+I used to eat steamed broccoli quite often, because it contains calcium and I digested it well (despite it being on the FODMAPS hit list)

 8) Cut back on processed foods

 Processed foods are know to be common IBS trigger foods.
 Most of us are eating too many processed foods, as they are cheap, quick and available everywhere.

 Processed foods are generally not very rich in the nutrients we need, and you may well find you are reacting to certain ingredients, including preservatives, artificial colors and flavors and maybe yeast.

 This shouldn’t stop you enjoying processed foods occasionally (I still enjoy a KFC or burger out) but if they are on the menu too often they are probably seriously hampering your digestion and making your IBS flare up.

 9) Try avoiding frozen foods – even ones you cooked and froze yourself